Anahkiasen/flatten/README.md

 [![Code Coverage](http://img.shields.io/scrutinizer/coverage/g/anahkiasen/flatten.svg?style=flat)](https://scrutinizer-ci.com/g/anahkiasen/flatten/)
 [![Dependency Status](https://www.versioneye.com/user/projects/544d46789fc4d555ff000071/badge.svg?style=flat)](https://www.versioneye.com/user/projects/544d46789fc4d555ff000071)
 [![Support via Gittip](http://img.shields.io/gittip/Anahkiasen.svg?style=flat)](https://www.gittip.com/Anahkiasen/)

+Flatten is a powerful cache system for caching pages at runtime.
+What it does is quite simple : you tell him which page are to be cached, when the cache is to be flushed, and from there Flatten handles it all.
+It will quietly flatten your pages to plain HTML and store them.
+That whay if an user visit a page that has already been flattened, all the PHP is highjacked to instead display a simple HTML page.
+This will provide an essential boost to your application's speed, as your page's cache only gets refreshed when a change is made to the data it displays.

+## Setup

+### Installation

 Flatten installs just like any other package, via Composer : `composer require anahkiasen/flatten`.